Ask the Experts

 The small electrical current drives the growth factors deep into the joint or tendon area.
 We are not able to use any these cytokines on our athletes including high school, college and the professional levels.
 The leagues would consider this performance enhancement even though the dose is only a portion of one day’s dose and actually only works on a molecular level in the micro environment.
 We do not make the rules, we follow them!
 Certain medical conditions will cause us to defer the use of IGF-1 and the other cytokines.
 You will need to check with our physicians.
 We feel that we have made a quantum leap in our regenerative practice by utilizing additional growth factors as part of the overall treatment for our patients.
 More can be read about this in our section concerning growth factors which are also called cytokines.

 Our Orthopedists Recommend Supplements to Turn on Telomerase.
-Any clinic that is involved with stem cells, PRP and regenerative medicine needs to consider the Telomeres or the ends of the DNA strand.
+Any clinic that is involved with regenerative cells, PRP and regenerative medicine needs to consider the Telomeres or the ends of the DNA strand.
 Below, we see a diagram of the Telomere or end of the DNA strand.
-On the left we see an embryonic (young) cell with a long telomere while on the right we see an adult (old) stem cell with a much shorter telomere.
+On the left we see an embryonic (young) cell with a long telomere while on the right we see an adult (old) regenerative cell with a much shorter telomere.